GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 ### 7. Not relying on the OptiTrack

-If you can figure out a way to add some sort of onboard sensing unit, that would at the very least sense it's orientation, this thing could be taken outdoors.
+If you can figure out a way to add some sort of onboard sensing unit, that would at the very least sense its orientation, this thing could be taken outdoors.
 This can also be used a platform for collecting data for training a model that improves the capability of a subpar sensor towards sensing pose / nearby obstacles.
 If flies can do this, then why can't we?